ShivanKaul/Puzzles-in-OCaml/README.md

 Random Problems
 ---------------

 I have recently fallen in love with the elegance of functional programming.
-These are some sample problems worked out in OCaml.
+These are some sample problems worked out in OCaml, for my own practice.